tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 1. Virutal Machines

     a.
-Azure Recovery Service Vault was utilized to make backups of virtual machines
+Azure Recovery Service Vault **configured to use GRS** was utilized to make backups of virtual machines

 2. Azure SQL